Tag Archives: Paul Verhoeven

 Most scenes play over the top.

 Brimming with nudity and sexual excitement, the film is bawdy and party-friendly.
-In one scene, dancers take a line of coke before hitting the stage and a feud between two of the dancers results in one sabotaging the production so that the other dancer will break her hip.
+In one scene, dancers take a line of coke before hitting the stage, and a feud between two of them results in one sabotaging the production, causing the other to break her hip.

 The larger-than-life (in more than one way) x-rated, well-endowed, mama dancer, while entertaining, is also silly and foolish.